 In 2005, when the Pew Research Center started tracking this trend, only five percent of all American adults used some type of social media.
 By 2011, that number had risen to about half.
 Today, it is about 72 percent, with more than 90 percent of all millennials saying they use at least one form of social media.

 And regardless of whether social media is “your cup of tea,” it is a powerful asset that you can use to reach existing and new church members.
-Think of it as a free church marketing tool that can inform, inspire and bring people together.
+Think of it as a free tool in your church marketing strategies that can inform, inspire and bring people together.

 Formulate a Plan